 There’s been so many time you’ve probably missed a meal and you’re about to head to the gym.
 So you’re gonna do it anyway…

-I’ll show you the best fast food restaurants to eat at if you want to keep your gains and feel fat.
+I’ll show you the best fast food restaurants and meals to eat at if you want to keep your gains and get ripped

 Ignoring the obvious, fast food is one of the worst things you can put into your body.
-High in saturated fat, cholesterol and calories, it’s nutritionally dense but cheap.
+High in saturated fat, cholesterol, and calories, it’s nutritionally dense but cheap.
 Available pretty much every time and everywhere, fast food is ubiquitous.
-You can’t enter a mall or drive down a main street without seeing the Golden Arches.
+You can’t enter a mall or drive down the main street without seeing the Golden Arches.

 What we got here is a lean piece of meat, grilled chicken, and some actual veggies like red and green cabbage, and carrots.
 It’s the best choice, with higher protein than fat and a reasonable calorie amount.